 Women-owned businesses continue to help the U.S. economy grow at a healthy clip.
-They now employ 9.5 million people, generate $1.9 trillion in annual revenues and account for 40% of all United States businesses.foot note1 A notable bright spot has been with Black women’s entrepreneurship, which has more than doubled over the past decade.
+They employ 9.4 million people, generate $1.9 trillion in annual revenues and account for 42% of all U.S. businesses.footnote1 A notable bright spot has been Black women’s entrepreneurship, which has more than doubled over the past decade.

-Despite this progress, entrepreneurial-minded women face a myriad of cultural and structural obstacles, with Black and Hispanic-Latino women affected disproportionately.
-A recent study noted women entrepreneurs routinely experience exclusion from networking opportunities, barriers to funding and are underestimated and overlooked.
+Even with this progress, entrepreneurial-minded women face a myriad of cultural and structural obstacles, with Black and Hispanic/Latino women affected disproportionately.
+A 2019 study noted that women entrepreneurs routinely experience exclusion from networking opportunities, face barriers to funding, and are underestimated and overlooked.

 Skills-building to advance small businesses